 - One specialist maths resource room.

-- Teresa Ball House – a stand-alone building which houses individual music rooms as well as an orchestra and drama rehearsal hall.
+- Teresa Ball House – a stand-alone building which houses a small kitchen, individual music rooms as well as a multi-purpose space.

-- Astro-Turf Pitch – used for hockey, tennis and other outdoor sports.
+- Astro-Turf Pitch – used for Hockey, Tennis, GAA and other outdoor sports.

 - Gymnasium – used for basketball, gymnastics and other indoor sports.